-I paint ‘en plein air’ when I can, but mostly do so in my studio from the many reference photos I’ve taken.
-I mainly use acrylics and watercolours on canvas and paper, but continue to experiment with other media.
+I paint ‘en plein air’ in the summer at the lake, but otherwise paint in my studio from the many reference photos I’ve taken.
+I mainly use oil and watercolours on canvas and paper, but continue to experiment with other media.

 I love sipping my morning coffee and reading before I do anything else.
 In the summer at the lake I have my coffee on the deck and absorb nature, no reading.
 It is sublime.

 I usually paint in the morning and again the afternoon when possible.
 I keep my paints organized and ready so I can get into creative mode as soon as I go into my studio or grab my outdoor painting kit.

 I always listen to music when I’m painting and often select songs to suit the mood I’m creating with paint.
 I even listen to music when I paint outside!
 I’m a huge fan of electric blues and have an ever-evolving playlist, which I listen to when painting, but include some classical and current music that has caught my interest.

 While each painting I create is unique, it is also part of my on-going visual inquiry into the ways nature continually changes and reveals different patterns, shapes, colours and energy.
 Please look around my website and get back to me with any questions.